 We usually rent car via local companies.
 Here is what they usually require:

-- Any applicable driver’s licence of any country.
-The main requirement is that there is a Latin symbols.
+- Any valid driver’s licence of any country.
+The main requirement is Latin characters.

 - At least 22 years of age and a driving experience of 2 years.
 If you haven’t enough experience, you can write to Localrent TechSupport, describe the situation and the car you want to rent.
 They will pick you available options.